evidentlyai/evidently/docs/book/get-started/tutorial-llm.md

 ![](../.gitbook/assets/cloud/llm_data_preview-min.png)

 {% hint style="success" %}
 **How do I pass my own data?** You can import a pandas DataFrame with flexible structure.
-You can include any text columns (e.g., inputs and responses), DateTime, and optional metadata like ID, feedback, model type, etc. If you have multi-turn conversations, parse them into a table by session or input-output pairs.
+Include any text columns (e.g., inputs and responses), DateTime, and optional metadata like ID, feedback, model type, etc. If you have multi-turn conversations, parse them into a table by session or input-output pairs.
 {% endhint %}

 # 3. Create a Project